codyfauser/ebay/README.md

 * Simple and easy to use Ruby implementation.
 * Ability to return a raw response for calls that return an extremely large response such as GetCategoriesRequest.
-* Up-to-date with the eBay API version 951
+* Up-to-date with the eBay API, see /lib/ebay/schema/version.rb
 * Months of usage in a production environment.
 * Support for Platform Notifications baked right in.